 In order to be considered for the award, applicants must submit their materials, which should be named “LASTNAME.CDF.201X.pdf,” in a single pdf file.
 This file should include the following elements in this order:

 - A current curriculum vitae;

-- A short statement of support (letter or email form) from a Collège de France faculty member who agrees to advise you during your proposed fellowship tenure (if you are having difficulty identifying an affiliation, contact Dan Bertsche, who can assist);
+- A short statement of support (letter or email form) from a Collège de France faculty member who agrees to advise you during your proposed fellowship tenure (if you are interested in conducting scientific research in Paris, but are having difficulty identifying an appropriate faculty mentor at the Collège de France, contact Dan Bertsche, who can assist);

 - University of Chicago transcript (scanned, or e-transcript sent to Jessica Smith);

 - Applicants should also arrange for their Chicago faculty advisor to send a letter—which will serve both as a recommendation and an endorsement of your plan to conduct research abroad—to Jessica Smith in UChicagoGRAD before the application deadline.